robertbraeutigam/scan/README.md

 may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

+The packet may contain up to 16 static keys.

 Devices should announce themselves when they become available, unless some restrictions (like low energy device) would make it impractical.

 This packet maybe sent unrequested to all devices on the network as a broadcast message.

-When answering an Identity Queries, it is sent through a logical connection.
+When answering Identity Queries, this frame must be sent through a physical connection.
 If there is already a connection to the device requesting, then that connection must be used.
 Otherwise a new connection needs to be established first.
 This connection must be closed after the reply is complete, if it is otherwise unused.
+A logical connection does not have to be estalished for this frame.

 Devices should remember the last query Id answered for 10 seconds.
 This is because it is likely the query will be received multiple times, but should be answered only once.